What's Left Unsaid? Detecting and Correcting Misleading Omissions in Multimodal News Previews: : Mitigating Misleading Omissions in News Previews

 \subsection{Interpretation-Aware Fine-Tuning}

-We formulate detection as an instruction-tuning task.
+We formulate omission-based misleadingness detection in multimodal news previews as an instruction-tuning task.
 Each training instance is represented as a tuple $\{I, T, C_{\text{news}}, U_p, U_c, y, r\}$.
 The intermediate interpretations ($U_p, U_c$) are provided as \textit{auxiliary reasoning context}, while loss supervision is applied only to the final judgment $y$ and its rationale $r$.

 We opt \textit{not} to compute loss on $U_p$ and $U_c$ for two methodological reasons.
 First, narrative interpretation is inherently non-unique.
 Enforcing exact token-level alignment risks promoting stylistic imitation rather than helping the model learn a robust decision boundary for misleadingness.
 Second, our objective is \textit{logic extraction}.
 The model should learn how to leverage interpretive discrepancies to justify its conclusion, rather than learn to reproduce a specific set of reference interpretations.